supercollider/learn/src/intermediate/src/ch02-sclang-quick-reference.md

 for interactive execution will not work as expected, and will usually cause syntax errors.
 The file should be a single parenthetical block, although without the enclosing parentheses.
 By default, sclang does not exit at the end of file evaluation, so you need to manually run, e.g., `0.exit` to quit with return code 0.
+[TODO: provide an actual example!]

 Why use REPL in the IDE if sclang can mostly be run as a normal programming language?
 Although the workflow is unusual compared to programming environments, it's not without precedent when viewed as artistic audio software.
 In your average modular synth software or hardware, the "work interface" and the "performance interface" are the same.
 Same for SC: you write your code and you run your code in the same place.
+[TODO: clarify]

 One obvious reason to use the IDE is if you incorporate live coding into your work — it's a fully capable live coding interface, and can even be augmented with custom behavior specifically for that